 These cone 04 glazes have the same recipe (a version of Worthington Clear sourcing B2O3 from Ulexite instead of Gerstley borate).
-While the one on the left is OK, the one on the right is great!
+But the one on the right is more glassy, more transparent.
 Why?
 It has 10% added lead bisilicate frit.
-Of course, I would not recommend this, I am just demonstrating how well it melts.
-Still, we gasp at the thought of using lead while we thrive on unstable flux-deprived, glass-deprived and alumina-deprived base stoneware glazes with additions of toxic colorants like chrome and manganese!
+Lead bisilicate produces dazzling transparent glazes. no other method matches it.
+While potters gasp at the thought of using lead consider this: They thrive on unstable flux-deprived, glass-deprived and alumina-deprived base stoneware glazes with additions of large percentages of toxic colorants like chrome and manganese!

 Every glossy ceramic glaze is actually a base transparent with added opacifiers and colorants.
 So understand how to make a good transparent, then build other glazes on it.